Omar-Talabay/Object-Detection-in-an-Urban-Environment/README.md

 The following figure shows the training progress:
 <img src="./final_results/Loss_total_loss_1.svg" width="500" height="300">

 The validation loss value is 0.846422.
-Since the the validation loss is marginally lower than training, This a sign of underfil model.

 Data Augmentation:
 The last experiment is based on the same configuration of the first one except that data augmentation techniques were added to the configuration file.